 In the public school system, children are eligible for the gifted program if they meet three criteria.
 First, they must usually obtain a score of 130 or higher on a state-approved intelligence (or IQ) test.
 A score of 127 or higher might also be accepted under certain exceptional circumstances.
 Just for a frame of reference, an IQ of 100 is average.

 Children who are English Language Learners (currently in ELL/ESOL programs or within two years of being dismissed from the program ) and children who are eligible for free or reduced lunch may qualify under different criteria (Plan B).

 Second, the children must be rated by their teacher(s) as showing traits commonly associated with giftedness, such as academic achievement, curiosity, and leadership skills.
 The first part - the IQ test - is administered by a trained examiner, such as myself.
 The second part is a checklist completed at school by the teacher(s).

-Third, the children must achieve high grades and/or standardized test scores.
+Third, the children must achieve high grades and/or standardized test scores at school.

 Why test my child privately when the school

 There are many reasons for choosing private testing.
 The most common one is a desire to have it done more quickly; schools frequently have a waiting list that can delay the process by several months.
 Another possibility is that some children become nervous about the prospect of testing at school.
 Often they do not know the examiner and have little warning before the actual time of testing.
 Some parents are concerned that their children may not perform at their best under such circumstances.
 A third reason may be that the child has been tested before but did not meet the criteria the first time.
 Private testing gives a child a second chance, possibly under more optimal conditions than the school can provide (e.g., a quieter setting, more breaks if needed).